Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 • Accommodation Costs:

-• Accommodation expenses are eligible to be submitted for reimbursement for all trips where overnight stay is required to receive treatment.
-Hospitals often keep referral lists of nearby approved accommodations that offer discounts to patients and/or families.
+• Accommodation expenses are eligible to be submitted for a trip where overnight stay is required to receive treatment.

-• If no receipt is provided due to staying with relatives, friends, etc., the allowable claim is $35.00 per night.
+• If no receipt is provided due to staying with relatives, friends, or at the hospital, the allowable claim is $35.00 per night.

 • Per Diem Expenses:

-• This includes expenses such as meals, gratuities, taxis, etc.
+• This includes expenses such as meals, gratuities, parking, taxis, etc.

 • Per diem claims are to a maximum $61.00 per person per day for the patient and one parent / guardian (maximum $122/day combined).

-• No receipts are required to request reimbursement of daily per diems.
+• No receipts are required for daily per diems.

 Top

-2. How do I know if I am eligible for reimbursement?
+2. How do I know if I am eligible?

-To be eligible, a health care professional must refer the child to a specialist or specialist program in Saskatchewan.
+To be eligible, a health care professional must refer a child to a specialist or specialist program in Saskatchewan.
 The child must be assessed as requiring a medical or diagnostic service that is not provided in Saskatchewan.
-The specialist must send an application explaining why the medical treatment is required to be received outside of Saskatchewan.
+The specialist must send an application to the Saskatchewan Provincial Head of Pediatrics explaining why the medical treatment is required to be received outside of Saskatchewan.

 It must be demonstrated that the services or diagnostics are medically necessary and not excluded from coverage (e.g. not experimental, of emerging technology or being performed on a trial basis).